Four Easy Ways to Register

 In-person registrations are processed immediately and students walk away with a class confirmation and payment receipt.
 We will provide forms for those registering in person.
 Registrations turned in to the drop box during non-registration hours will be accepted and processed as mail.

 You may register with your Visa, Discover Card, American Express, or MasterCard on our secure website: NeverStopLearning.net.
 All fees, dates, and other registration policies apply to online registrations.
-You may not drop or withdraw from a course online (see refund procedures).

 You will receive a confirmation and receipt by email.
 If you have not received confirmation by the first day of class, attend class and then confirm your registration with Extended Studies.
 Failure to receive a confirmation is not a valid reason to not attend class.
 Some classes fill quickly, so early registration is advised.